Task Force Ocean Experiment (TFO)

 The simultaneous combination of acoustic and oceanographic data observations, as opposed to the present sequential approach of predicting the ocean first then using that ocean for acoustic predictions, will be used to evaluate the potential performance enhancement of mid-frequency signal processing.
 The tight integration of acoustics and physical oceanography will be implemented through an expanded data assimilation approach yielding a dynamic regional model enforcing consistency between observations of the ocean volume, sea surface, and acoustic propagation.
 In addition, the efficacy of mid-frequency array (through-the-sensor) observations of ambient noise will be evaluated for estimating sea-surface conditions that affect electro-magnetic (EM) propagation/scattering at the air-sea boundary layer.

-Off the coast of Southern California.
+Near the Channel Islands off the coast of Southern California.

 Initial experiment in November 2020 with followup field study in 2021.